CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/the-balrog.md

 Memories of Old Torture
 Roots of the Earth
 Terror Heralds Doom
-[I'll Be at Your Heels]
+\[I'll Be at Your Heels]
-[Ore Veteran (x2)]
+\[Orc Veteran (x2)]
-[Piercing All Shadows]
+\[Piercing All Shadows]
-[Skies of Fire (x2)]
+\[Skies of Fire (x2)]
-[Sudden Call]
+\[Sudden Call]
-[The Under-roads (x2)]
+\[The Under-roads (x2)]

 Hazards
 Desire All for They Belly
 Glance of Arien
 The Sun Shone Fiercely
-[Corsairs of Umbar]
+\[Corsairs of Umbar]
-[Covetous Thoughts (x2)]
+\[Covetous Thoughts (x2)]
-[Muster Disperses (x2)]
+\[Muster Disperses (x2)]
-[Stench of Mordor]
+\[Stench of Mordor]
-[The Way ls Shut]
+\[The Way ls Shut]

 EXTRA CARDS (3)
 Longbottom Leaf
 No Better Use
 Rumours of Rings

-BALROG'S HOST
-PLAY TIPS
+# BALROG'S HOST PLAY TIPS

 The Balrog uses his Strangling Coils form in this deck to maximize direct influence and faction recruiting.
-He wants all Ore factions of the Misty Mountains in his Great Army.
+He wants all Orc factions of the Misty Mountains in his Great Army.
 When the time is right, the Balrog burrows into the Iron Hill Dwarf-hold from the Under-deeps to claim the realm as his own-much as he took KhazaddGm, now called Moria.
 The hazards contain a mix of two sub-themes: Dragons/Drakes and roadblock.

 Starting Company in Moria

-• Umagaur controls Bolg, Old Troll starts under general influence.
+ - Umagaur controls Bolg, Old Troll starts under general influence.
 In stead of two minor items, start with Orders from the Great Demon on the company and Gangways over the Fire.

 Suggested Sites for Resources
 A Few Recruits-Gondmaeglom (tapped)
 Breach the Hold-The Rusted-deeps